-After the first impression – more reasons why neurotypicals may be irritated by autists
+After the first impression – more reasons why neurotypicals may be confused by autists

-Autistics are almost universally used to being treated without respect by many people around them (again, this is NOT OK, but it happens); and to be blunt, we autists CAN annoy people.
+Autistics are almost universally used to being treated without respect by some of the people around them (again, this is NOT OK, but it happens).

-If for example, as an autistic, you are the organised, scheduling-obsessed Aspie (Asperger Syndrome) type, other people, especially neurotypicals, may sometimes find your hyperfocussed attention to detail and focus on justice and punctuality overwhelming.
+If for example, as an autistic, you are the organised, scheduling-obsessed type, other people, especially neurotypicals, may sometimes find your hyperfocussed attention to detail and focus on justice and punctuality overwhelming.
 Their priorities are just different At That Moment In Time.